 - a.
-Hawai'i State Environmental Review Process (SERP), which includes: - i. the environmental decision document (e.g. prior decision document, exempt project declaration, environmental assessment, or environmental impact statement); - ii. the eighteen (18) environmental cross-cutting authorities such as the consultation process under Section 106 of the National Historic Preservation Act, Section 7 of the Endangered Species Act, etc.
+Hawai'i State Environmental Review Process (SERP), which includes: - i. the environmental decision document (e.g. prior decision document, exempt project declaration, environmental assessment, or environmental impact statement);

+- ii. the eighteen (18) environmental cross-cutting authorities such as the consultation process under Section 106 of the National Historic Preservation Act, Section 7 of the Endangered Species Act, etc. - b.
-- b.
 AIS requirement, and - c.
 Davis-Bacon requirement. - 15.
 Build America, Buy America Act (BABAA): The BIL creates the BABAA domestic sourcing requirements for federal financial assistance programs for infrastructure, including the SRF programs.
-The BABAA requires that, no later than May 14, 2022, none of the funds made available for a federal financial assistance program for infrastructure may be obligated for a project unless all of the iron, steel, manufactured products, and construction materials used in the project are produced in the United States. - 16.
-Sewer Overflow and Stormwater Reuse Municipal Grants Program: The America's Water Infrastructure Act of 2018 amended section 221 of the Federal Water Pollution Control Act (FWPCA, a.k.a. the "Clean Water Act", "CWA") to reauthorize the Sewer Overflow and Stormwater Reuse Municipal Grants Program (a.k.a. the "Overflow and Stormwater Grant program" or "OSG program"), which authorizes EPA to award grants to states to assist communities in meeting combined sewer overflows (CSO), sanitary sewer overflows (SSO), and stormwater management infrastructure needs.
+The BABAA requires that, no later than May 14, 2022, none of the funds made available for a federal financial assistance program for infrastructure may be obligated for a project unless all of the iron, steel, manufactured products, and construction materials used in the project are produced in the United States.
+These requirements are for projects identified as using funds "directly made available by" a capitalization grant (i.e. equivalency projects). - 16.
+Sewer Overflow and Stormwater Reuse Municipal Grants Program: America's Water Infrastructure Act of 2018 amended section 221 of the Federal Water Pollution Control Act (FWPCA, a.k.a. the "Clean Water Act", "CWA") to reauthorize the Sewer Overflow and Stormwater Reuse Municipal Grants Program (a.k.a. the "Overflow and Stormwater Grant program" or "OSG program"), which authorizes EPA to award grants to states to assist communities in meeting combined sewer overflows (CSO), sanitary sewer overflows (SSO), and stormwater management infrastructure needs.
 In selecting from among municipalities applying for OSG grants, a state shall give priority to an applicant that is requesting a grant for a project that is on a state's IUP pursuant to section 606(c). - 17.
-Federal Civil Rights Responsibilities, Including Title VI of the Civil Rights Act of 1964: The EPA has a responsibility to ensure that recipients and subrecipients of federal financial assistance from the EPA comply with federal civil rights laws that prohibit discrimination on the basis of race, color, national origin (including limited English proficiency), disability, sex and age, including Title VI of the Civil Rights Act of 1964.
+Federal Civil Rights Responsibilities, Including Title VI of the Civil Rights Act of 1964: The EPA has a responsibility to ensure that recipients and sub-recipients of federal financial assistance from the EPA comply with federal civil rights laws that prohibit discrimination on the basis of race, color, national origin (including limited English proficiency), disability, sex, and age, including Title VI of the Civil Rights Act of 1964.
 EPA expects the state to review program activities to ensure compliance with Title VI of the Civil Rights Act of 1964.
-The CWSRF program affirms its review and commitment to Title VI requirements in IUPs and that financial agreements and contracts include appropriate Title VI nondiscrimination language.

-18. CWSRF 2% Technical Assistance:

-- a.
-Base CWSRF: The Hawai'i CWSRF program plans to utilize a portion of the 2% technical assistance for the Base CWSRF fund in SFY 2023. - i.
-This amounts to \$25,000.00 to be allocated for technical assistance for EPA in-kind services to assist the County of Hawai'i Department of Environmental Management Wastewater Division with capital improvement project (CIP) planning. - b.
-BIL CWSRF General Supplemental: The Hawai'i CWSRF program plans to utilize the 2% technical assistance for the BIL CWSRF General Supplemental fund in SFY 2023. - i.
-This amounts to \$275,700.00 to be allocated for technical assistance for EPA in-kind services to assist the County of Hawai'i Department of Environmental Management Wastewater Division with capital improvement project (CIP) planning. - c.
-BIL CWSRF EC: The Hawai'i CWSRF program does not plan to utilize the 2% technical assistance for the BIL CWSRF EC fund in SFY 2023.

-19. Clean Watershed Needs Survey (CWNS): The BIL expands the CWNS to include all capital projects eligible for CWSRF funding.
-The Hawai'i CWSRF will continue to complete and submit data to the CWNS Data Entry Portal (DEP) prior to the February 28, 2023 deadline.
+The CWSRF program affirms its review and commitment to Title VI requirements in IUPs and that financial agreements and contracts include appropriate Title VI nondiscrimination language. - 18.
+CWSRF 2% Technical Assistance: - a.
+Base CWSRF: The Hawai'i CWSRF program does not plan to utilize the 2% technical assistance for the Base CWSRF fund in SFY 2024. - b.
+BIL CWSRF General Supplemental: The Hawai'i CWSRF program does not plan to utilize the 2% technical assistance for the BIL CWSRF General Supplemental fund in SFY 2024. - c.
+BIL CWSRF EC: The Hawai'i CWSRF program does not plan to utilize the 2% technical assistance for the BIL CWSRF EC fund in SFY 2024. - 19.
+Clean Watershed Needs Survey (CWNS): The BIL expands the CWNS to include all capital projects eligible for CWSRF funding.
+The Hawai'i CWSRF will continue to complete and submit data to the CWNS Data Entry Portal (DEP) every four (4) years as required.

-Table 1 lists projects that Hawai'i CWSRF plans to fund in SFY 2023.
+Table 1 lists projects that Hawai'i CWSRF plans to fund in SFY 2024.
 Although other projects may have a higher ranking, those projects are not ready to proceed at this time.